 We have model conditions that all premises must comply with:

-Please see all our related fees
+Please see our Animal Licensing Fees for all related charges.

 Animal boarding guidance

 The information is provided as guidance only and is not intended to be either a comprehensive nor exhaustive explanation of the requirements and obligations under the relevant pieces of legislation.
 If you have any queries please contact us.
 Alternatively, you may also wish to consider other sources of assistance, such as independent legal advice.

 The Animal Boarding Establishment Act requires any person who keeps a boarding establishment for cats and/or dogs (i.e. a cattery or kennels) to be licensed by the Local Authority.

 A licence is also required by anyone providing a boarding service in their own home for other people's animals and any premises providing dog day ‘crèche’ facilities.

 The keeping of an animal boarding establishment is defined as: